andrewcharlesjones/multi-group-GP/README.md

 The multi-group Gaussian process (MGGP) is a generalization of a traditional GP to the setting in which observations are partitioned into a set of known subgroups.

+The multigroupGP package is written using [JAX](https://github.com/google/jax), a computing framework designed for autodifferentiation, just-in-time (JIT) compilation, and fast parallel computation.

 ## Installation

 The MGGP software can be installed with `pip`: